-Approached wisely, social media can also be a good format for reflecting on your experience, collecting evidence of your work, and promoting yourself within your chosen field.
-If you think of your social media accounts as specifically an accompaniment to your experience, you can orient your efforts to telling others about your work, which can discipline you to carefully hone a voice to guide your reflections.
+Approached wisely, social media can also be used to reflect on your experience, collect evidence of your work, and promote yourself within your chosen field.
+If you think of your social media accounts as specifically an accompaniment to your experience and a way to build your professional brand, you can orient your efforts to telling others about your work, which can discipline you to carefully hone a voice to guide your reflections.
 In some fields, this will inevitably build up a portfolio of the kind of work you do, serving as a convenient reminder for you-and a visible record for potential co-workers.
 And if you are generating genuinely interesting content, it can help distinguish you within your field; in a work world increasingly consumed by social media, demonstrating relevant social media savvy can be a valuable asset.